Salvage Titles Explained (2026 Detailed Guide)

 Most companies have specific requirements that you’ll have to meet before they sell you coverage for your rebuilt car.
 You’ll probably face limitations on your policy as well.
 It’s vital that you compare insurance quotes to get the best deal possible.

-Read more: 9 Best Auto Insurance Companies That Cover Salvage Titles
+Read more: Best Auto Insurance Companies That Cover Salvage Titles

-Free Auto Insurance Comparison
+Free Insurance Comparison

-Secured with SHA-256 Encryption
+secured lock Secured with SHA-256 Encryption

 Take the following steps to secure insurance for your rebuilt car:

-- Make sure you have the correct title.
-If your car has a salvage title, you can’t drive it, and insurance companies won’t insure it.
+• Make Sure You Have the Correct Title: If your car has a salvage title, you can’t drive it, and insurance companies won’t insure it.
 Save yourself a headache and make sure you have the right title before looking at insurance.

-- Get a certified mechanic’s statement.
-This statement assures your insurance company that a mechanic has gone over the entire car looking for potential problems.
+• Get a Certified Mechanic’s Statement: This statement assures your insurance company that a mechanic has gone over the entire car looking for potential problems.

-- Shop for coverage.
-Normally, you’d consider what type of coverage you want on your car.
+• Shop for Coverage: Normally, you’d consider what type of coverage you want on your car.
 Most companies only offer liability, so you’ll have to do a little searching to find a company that will give you more than that.

-- Compare quotes.
-It’s always important to compare quotes when you’re looking for new insurance, and this is especially true when you have a rebuilt car.
+• Compare Quotes: It’s always important to compare quotes when you’re looking for new insurance, and this is especially true when you have a rebuilt car.
 Prices tend to be higher on rebuilt cars, this step can help you save money.

 These four steps are the basis for getting the best insurance policy to protect your new car.
 When you have an idea of what insurance company you want to buy from, one of their agents can help you make the most of your coverage.
+Learn more by reading our guide titled, “What does proper auto insurance cover?

 Now that you can answer, “What does salvage mean?” you should be ready to find insurance if you plan on fixing a salvage car.
-Enter your ZIP code into our free tool to see what quotes might look like for you.

 Frequently Asked Questions